-An easy way to record your findings is to use our risk assessment templates available as Microsoft Word or Open Document Format.
+An easy way to record your findings is to use our risk assessment template.
 When writing down your results keep it simple, for example 'fume from welding – local exhaust ventilation used and regularly checked'.

 A risk assessment must be 'suitable and sufficient', ie it should show that: